JosuaCarl/MStoML/Notes.md

 ANOVA
 - LDA - ANOVA Connection
 - Volcano plot for all organisms + mark all picked by XGBoost
-- Violin + Importance plot of all organisms
+- Violin + Importance plot of all organisms#

+Delete:
+	- quick_cmds.txt
+	- Notes.md
+	- dump
+	- .vscode in skripts

+Make:
+	- Tests for important functions
+	- Documentation with Sphinx (see YT)
+	- all .bak files